kristiehuang/Basket-Donation-Payments/README.md

 ### 1. User Stories (Required and Optional)
 **Required Must-have Stories**
+* Set up Parse server & deploy with Heroku
-* User is able to signup (and adds to user database)
+* User is able to signup (and adds to user database) + login with PayPal
+* Nonprofit able to signup + login with PayPal to receive
-* User is able to login & logout
+* User is able to logout
-* User able to see Baskets on home page
+* User able to query from Parse to see Baskets on home page
 * Basket detail view displays Basket info
 * Nonprofit detail view displays nonprofit info
 * User can make donation
-    * Keypad screen, integrates with payments SDK
+    * Keypad screen, integrates with payments API
-* User can edit split percentages
 * Screen animates when payment complete
+* Profile screen displays nonprofit vs user status
-* User can user camera to take profile pic
+* User can use camera to take profile pic
-  * Can zoom-in-out of prof pic/header pictures
+  * Can zoom-in-out of prof pic/header pictures (gesture recognizer)
+-   Your app integrates with a SDK (e.g. Google Maps SDK, Facebook SDK)
+-   Your app incorporates an external library to add visual polish

 **Optional Nice-to-have Stories**
+* User can edit split percentages
+* User can create new Baskets
 * Profile page displays recent/fave causes/baskets
 * Add social, see friends/public activity
 * Search explore sees SearchVC for categories/recents/trending/etc